Grading Chicago Bears' 5 Most Improved Positional Units

 This isn't as bad as it sounds.
 Yes, Cooper rated as the 106th cornerback at Pro Football Focus last year, but he did so while getting abused because defenses didn't want to throw at Patrick Peterson and Tyrann Mathieu.
 There's a hint of upside here suggesting he'll be better off in press coverage under the guidance of defensive coordinator Vic Fangio.

-Same story for Amukamara.
+It's the same story for Amukamara.
 The former first-round pick wasn't used well in Jacksonville last year, but there's a silver lining in that he's on a prove-it deal and in a scheme that should better put his skill set to work.

-The newfound starters at the top leaves depth at corner in a good situation.
-Cre'Von LeBlanc is a quality slot starter and others such as Fuller and Deiondre' Hall will compete for roster spots, which on paper, should bring out their best.
+The newfound starters at the top leave depth at corner in a good situation.
+Cre'Von LeBlanc is a quality slot starter and others such as Fuller and Deiondre' Hall will compete for roster spots, which—on paper—should bring out their best.

 Tight End

-Tight end was a wasteland for the Bears last year and one of the most obvious areas the Bears would attack this offseason.
+Tight end was a wasteland for the Bears last year and one of the most obvious areas they would attack this offseason.

-A shoddy quarterback situation didn't help, but the 6'5", 243-pound Zach Miller once again couldn't stay on the field thanks to injuries.
+A shoddy quarterback situation didn't help, and the 6'5", 243-pound Zach Miller once again couldn't stay on the field thanks to injuries.

 His situation and the depth overall prompted Pace to spend cash on free agent Dion Sims and use a draft pick on Adam Shaheen.
+Both figure to go into next season as the starters.

 Sims is one of the NFL's best blocking tight ends who really started to come on as a receiver last year.
 Miami, per PFF, gave him a career-high 39 targets, which he turned into 290 yards and four touchdowns.

-Doesn't sound like much, but Sims won't always need to make splashes through the air if Shaheen pans out right away.
+It doesn't sound like much, but Sims won't always need to make splashes through the air if Shaheen pans out right away.

 Pace clearly loves the Ashland product and went ahead and spent the No. 45 pick on him, which could look smart in hindsight if Shaheen comes in and uses his 6'6", 278-pound frame to make meaningful contributions right away.

 Even if the impact isn't obvious from both guys, Pace just put the roster in a position to be set at tight end for a long time.